-- Training toolkit for self- studies to master the course \: - \ The training toolkit for self- studies to master the course isplaced on the course page in the university telecommunication training and information system under the set procedure.
+- Training toolkit for self- studies to master the course : - The training toolkit for self- studies to master the course isplaced on the course page in the university telecommunication training and information system under the set procedure.

-8. ASSESSMENT TOOLKIT AND GRADING SYSTEM\ FOR EVALUATION OF STUDENTS' COMPETENCES LEVELUPON COURSECOMPLETION
+8. ASSESSMENT TOOLKIT AND GRADING SYSTEM FOR EVALUATION OF STUDENTS' COMPETENCES LEVELUPON COURSECOMPLETION

-The assessment toolkit and the grading system\ to evaluate the competences formation level (competences in part) upon the course study completionare specified in the Appendix to the course syllabus.
+The assessment toolkit and the grading system to evaluate the competences formation level (competences in part) upon the course study completionare specified in the Appendix to the course syllabus.

-\ The assessment toolkit and the grading system are formed on the basis of the requirements of the relevant local normative act of RUDN University (regulations / order).
+The assessment toolkit and the grading system are formed on the basis of the requirements of the relevant local normative act of RUDN University (regulations / order).

-DEVELOPERS: Associate Professor of Foreign L.Yu.Luitskovskaia Languages Department position, department signature name and surname position, department signature name and surname position, department signature name and surname HEAD OF EDUCATIONAL DEPARTMENT: Head of Foreign Languages A.A.
-Atabekova Department signature name and surname signature name and surname position, department

-HEAD OF HIGHER EDUCATION PROGRAMME: Head of Foreign Languages A.A.
-Atabekova Department
+DEVELOPERS: Associate Professor of Foreign L.Yu.Luitskovskaia Languages Department HEAD OF EDUCATIONAL DEPARENCE Head of Foreign Languages ARTMENT: A.A.
+Atabekova Department A.A.
+Atauckuva name of department signature name and surname HEAD OF HIGHER EDUCATION PROC Head of Foreign Languages GRAMME: A.A.
+Atabekova Department position, department signature name and surname